wntrtech/lx-ui/MIGRATION.md

 We have upgraded the `vue` version used for our library to `3.5.17`.
 Improved render and reactivity performance.
 Added minor optimizations and fixed bugs for more stable application behavior.

+### removed vue3-click-away

+We no longer use the `vue3-click-away` library instead, we use the built-in `onClickOutside` from `@vueuse/core`.
+In your projects, if you are not using `vue3-click-away`, it is recommended to remove its import from `main.js`.

 ## 1.8 → 1.9

 ### viewStore goBack value